What is Medical Silicone?

 With Menstrual Cups becoming more popular all over the world, there have been a lot of cups being made that are questionable.
 Some are very thin or flimsy.
 Several are even too soft to seem usable.

 We could not agree more which is why we see a place for ourselves in the menstrual cup market.
 We want to assist women here and in developing nations around the world with a safe menstrual cup they can trust.

 Our cup was primarily designed by two women, Liz at Casco Bay Molding with input from Chelsey of Green Cup of Maine.
 We spent a lot of effort finding the right combination of part thicknesses, overall design and proper material selection.

 Our cup is FDA Registered, has full material traceability, is Platinum cured, Medical Class VI Liquid Silicone Rubber, produced in an ISO Certified factory, sold factory direct to consumers, US stores, NGOs, foreign distribution partners.
 We also private label cups for other companies under the same manufacturing and quality conditions.

 I wanted to inquire these questions to a silicone company and/or manufacturer directly for some concrete answers.
 I feel that retail companies can and will say anything to ease our mind to sell us their products.

 We are inserting these items into our bodies for long periods of time.
 My concern is for my health and safety as well as others that use these products, with my own daughter and nieces in mind.

-Casco Bay Molding Note: The information above was in response to a series of questions I received by a truly independent Menstrual Cup expert.
+Note from Casco Bay Molding: The information above was in response to a series of questions I received by a truly independent Menstrual Cup expert.
 I discussed these questions with three trusted silicone chemists that I have known for years.
 The chemists have all worked for decades at least two silicone manufacturers including: Momentive/GE, Wacker, Dow and Blue Star.